 The bookmaker not only allows you to back a selection to win but also to pick selections to lose and pick your own odds just like stockbrokers do.
 As a punter, you get to make the best of both worlds.
 Betfair offers fixed price odds on events set by punters across the globe.

-Betfair charges a 5 percent or less commission on winning bets, which makes it a lucrative proposition for punters.
-The bookmaker offers ‘In Play' betting on select races where you can either Back or Lay off a horse during the course of the race.
+Betfair charges a commission between 2.5% to 10% on winning bets, which makes it a lucrative proposition for punters.
+The bookmaker offers ‘In Play' betting on selected races where you can either Back or Lay off a horse during the course of the race.

 Betfair Bet Types